odenpetersen/offdiagonal-ridge/README.md

 In practice, we are sometimes faced with datasets where certain variables will clearly be correlated with nearby variables.
 It might therefore make sense to link the noise with a kernel function describing the correlation of the noise added to different variables.

-In this repo, I present an example of this modified procedure, regressing a one-hot encoded MNIST class label against the pixels in the corresponding images.
+In this repo, I present an example of this modified procedure.
+For a hand-written digit dataset (`sklearn.datasets.load_digits`), I regress a one-hot encoded class label against the pixels in the corresponding images.

 I present average-case LOOCV MSE across 174 multiple non-overlapping samples, each of size 30 (containing 3 instances of each class), for the following estimators:
 1. $\beta=(\frac{1}{n-1}X^TX+\lambda I)(\frac{1}{n-1}X^Ty)$